Solicitors represent the largest sectors in legal employment, working with clients advising and negotiating cases.

 - Drafting and reviewing documents and contracts and analysing information

-- Undertaking research to ensure that accurate advice is given and that procedure is followed correctly
+- Undertaking research to ensure that accurate advice is given and that correct procedure is followed

 - Acting on behalf of clients and sometimes representing them in court

-- Instructing barristers to provide representation in court and attending court to sit behind the barrister
+- Instructing barristers to provide advice and/or representation in court and attending court to sit behind the barrister

 - Keeping up to date on changes and developments in the law by reading and attending courses.